 You can also remote control the movement of the Xiaomi Mi Robot Vacuum Cleaner using the Mi Home mobile app.
 This remote control page also allows for spot cleaning to take place just in case someone spilled some crumbs or salt accidentally.

-I thought I should just also provide a simple comparison between the Xiaomi Mi Robot Vacuum Cleaner and the LG Hom-Bot since I’m still running both at home.
-In term of size, they are pretty similar except that one is squarish while the other is round.
-See the number of buttons on the LG Hom-Bot compared with the Xiaomi Mi Robot Vacuum Cleaner?
+I thought I should just also provide a simple comparison between the Xiaomi Mi Robot Vacuum Cleaner and the LG Hom-Bot Robotic Vacuum Cleaner since I’m still running both at home.
+In terms of size, they are pretty similar except that one is squarish while the other is round.
+See the number of buttons on the LG Hom-Bot Robotic Vacuum Cleaner compared with the Xiaomi Mi Robot Vacuum Cleaner?

 In terms of height, the Xiaomi Mi Robot Vacuum Cleaner is higher than the LG Hom-Bot Robotic Vacuum Cleaner.
 Hence, it will not go under some of the furniture that the LG Hom-Bot Robotic Vacuum Cleaner will.

 Back to the Xiaomi Mi Robot Vacuum Cleaner.
 From the Mi Home app, once the cleaning starts (you can turn on notification for this and the Mi Home app will prompt you whenever it starts and ends a task), you can see that the entire layout of the area that it is working in.
 Also, it will map out the route it will take to complete the task, avoiding any overlapping routes wherever possible.
 You can also see clearly where are the obstacles it will need to avoid to complete the task.
 Once the task is completed, it will automatically return back to the base charging station for re-charging.